JonGerhardson/doxxer/Readme.md

 When you hate standing at the clerk's counter, and/or are also too broke for photocopies.

 **doxxer.sh** will automatically convert a folder of hastily photographed documents to hastily rotated, cropped, de-skewed PDFs with text (kinda).
+Does little bit of futzing to straighten the images correctly, but not super duper great on complex forms or super blurry stuff.

+Not meant as a replacement for anything you'd present or publish unless maybe you're into that.

 Quick and dirty, good enough for a ctrl + f.
 Might make a more advanced version that runs in a docker container just so it can be called doxxer-docker.